caspervg/DBPFKit/README.md

 }
 ```

 Returns an `S3D::Model` with decoded vertex/index buffers plus metadata for LODs and materials.
-Pair it with FSH to build meshes or feed the provided GUI.
+Pair it with FSH to build meshes.

 ## Examples & Tests